-- Insects have six legs and a body that is divided in three sections: head, thorax, and abdomen. - Some examples of insects are: butterflies, bees, and mosquitoes. - TEACHERS OF ELLS CAN PROVIDE
+- Insects have six legs and a body that is divided in three sections: head, thorax, and abdomen. - Some examples of insects are: butterflies, bees, and • mosquitoes. - Bugs are different than insects.
+Bugs have a mouth that looks like a straw, and they use it to suck • juices from plants or blood from animals.
+Cockroaches and water striders are bugs. - One thing that we learned is that ladybugs are not bugs they are beetles!

-MULTIMODAL MATERIALS AND RESOURCES IN TWO LANGUAGES, I.E., NATIONAL
+TEACHERS OF ELLS CAN PROVIDE MULTIMODAL MATERIALS AND RESOURCES IN TWO LANGUAGES, I.E., NATIONAL GEOGRAPHIC SITE.